Nodes for sending and receiving MIDI notes and other MIDI messages (MIDI events).

 - A channel, ranging from 1 to 16.
 Each channel has its own stream of MIDI notes and controller values.
 A channel often represents one musical instrument.

-- Animate For Midi Note: Flashes the small square whenever any MIDI note is received, and plays a special animation when the C#5 (just above middle C) is received.
+- Animate for MIDI Note: Flashes the small square whenever any MIDI note is received and while the note is held, and plays a special animation when the C#5 (just above middle C) is received.

 - Show Piano Roll: Receives MIDI notes from a MIDI device and displays them like a player-piano-style piano roll.